Actions on positively curved manifolds and boundary in the orbit space: Proof of the main result

 \subsection{End of proof}

-In any case, $G''$ is a connected Lie group with $\dim G''<\dim G$, so the procedure must stop.
-We end up with a component $B$ of the fixed point set of a normal subgroup $G'$ of $G$ such that $B/G$ has empty boundary.
+In any case, $G''$ is a connected Lie group with $\dim G''<\dim G$, so the process must stop after finitely many repeatitions of the argument.
+We end up with a component $B$ of the fixed point set of a normal subgroup $G^\infty$ of $G$ such that $B/G$ has empty boundary.
 Let $N$ be the subgroup of $G$ consisting of all elements that fix $B$ pointwise.
-It is clear that $N$ is a (possibly disconnected) normal subgroup of $G$ of positive dimension and $\dim B>\alpha_{G/N^0}+\beta_{G/N^0}$, the action of $G/N$ on $B$ is effective and its orbit space has empty boundary.
+It is clear that $N$ is a (possibly disconnected) normal subgroup of $G$ of positive dimension containing $G^\infty$, $\dim B>\alpha_{G/N^0}+\beta_{G/N^0}$, the action of $G/N$ on $B$ is effective and its orbit space has empty boundary.
 In particular, the principal isotropy group of $G/N$ on $B$ is trivial by~\cite[Lemma~3.1]{Wi2}.
+This proves part~(a) and the first statement of part~(b).

 Since $\dim B/G>0$, the Frankel-Petrunin theorem for positively curved Alexandrov spaces~\cite[Theorem~3.2]{Pe} implies that $B/G$ meets each face of $M/G$.
 Since $B/G$ itself has no codimension one strata, it follows that $B/G$ is contained in each face of $M/G$.
 It follows that any isotropy group corresponding to a codimension one stratum of $M/G$ is contained in the principal isotropy of the action of $G$ on $B$, namely, $N$.
+This proves the second statement of part~(b) and part~(c)(i).

-Since $B/G$ is contained in the boundary of $M/G$, the isotropy (slice) representation of $N$ at a generic point $p\in B$ has orbit space with non-empty boundary.
+Since $B/G$ is contained in the boundary of $M/G$, the isotropy (slice) representation of $N$ at a generic point $p\in B$ has orbit space with non-empty boundary, which is part~(c)(ii).
 Assume now $M$ is simply-connected and let us show that the same holds for the isotropy representation of $N^0$ at $p$.
 There is a principal isotropy group $G_{pr}$ contained in $N$.
 If $\dim G_{pr}>0$, then $(G_{pr})^0\subset N^0$.
 This implies that the isotropy representation of $N^0$ has non-trivial principal isotropy group and the desired result follows from~\cite[Lemma~3.1]{Wi2}.
 It remains to discuss the case in which $G_{pr}$ is finite.
 Recall $N$ contains all isotropy groups corresponding to codimension one strata of $M/G$.
 Owing to the simple-connectedness of $M$ and~\cite[Lemma~3.6]{GL}, there are no boundary components of $\mathbb Z_2$-type.
 Now $N$ contains isotropy groups of dimensions $1$ or $3$ associated to codimension one strata of $X$, and then $N^0$ contain the corresponding identity components; these groups give rise to codimension one strata for the isotropy representation of $N^0$.
-This completes the proof of Theorem~\ref{main}.
+This proves~(c)(iii) and completes the proof of Theorem~\ref{main}.